JoshSchramm94/validateHOT/paper/paper.md

 ### Creating validation task/market scenario

 Following hierarchical Bayes estimation, the raw utilities must be imported into an R `data.frame` object.
 The first example assumes a validation task with seven alternatives plus a no-buy alternative.
-We define the data set (`data`), define the column name of the `none` alternative.
+We define the data set (`data`), and the column names of the unique identifier (`id`) and the no-buy alternative (`none`).
 Next, we specify the attribute levels of each alternative (`prod.levels`), the `method`, variables that should be kept in the new data frame (`varskeep`), and finally, the actual `choice` in the validation task.

 ``` r
 hot_mxd <- create_hot(